-Tylenol (Acetaminophen) Use During Pregnancy Potentially Linked to Autism - Investigation
+Tylenol Pregnancy Autism / ADHD Lawsuit — Investigation

-Tylenol (Acetaminophen) Use During Pregnancy Potentially Linked to Autism - Investigation
+Tylenol (Acetaminophen) Use During Pregnancy — Autism & ADHD Investigation

 Is Tylenol (Acetaminophen) Use During Pregnancy Linked to Autism and ADHD in Children?

-If you took acetaminophen while pregnant and your child was diagnosed with ADHD or Autism, you may be entitled to compensation in some cases.
+If you took acetaminophen while pregnant and your child was later diagnosed with ADHD or autism, you may, in some cases, be eligible to speak with counsel about your legal options.

 • Compensation for pain and suffering